aws-samples/hybrid-eks-cp-localzone/README.md

 To ensure the pods are highly available, you can use Kubernetes' node affinity and anti-affinity features to ensure that pods are scheduled on nodes in the Local Zone and back up pods are scheduled on nodes in the region.

-By extending Amazon EKS data plane can be extended to AWS Local Zones, you can take advantage of the low-latency benefits of running your application in proximity to end-users while maintaining a centralized management plane for your EKS control plane.
+By extending Amazon EKS data plane to AWS Local Zones, you can take advantage of the low-latency benefits of running your application in proximity to end-users while maintaining a centralized management plane for your EKS control plane.

 When you are looking to understand how to design workloads that are stretched across AWS Region and Local Zones, this project presents a sample architecture.
 The project also shares complementary AWS CloudFormation that you can consider to improve operational and developer efficiency.